drewdev/track_data/README.md

-# TrackData
+# Traktion

 Supports reading track data exported from iTunes flat files and converting it into structured data.

-For now, TrackData only supports plain text data exports as a source format.
+For now, Traktion only supports plain text data exports as a source format.
 It builds them into loosely structured hashes where the resulting keys are only preserved if they have corresponding values.
 This structure makes them suitable for document-based persistence.